vcarreon/DataCleaningProject/Codebook.md

 b.
 Add labels called Activity_ID and Activity_Label to ytest.

-C. Add Subject as a column name to subjectTest.
+c.
+Add Subject as a column name to subjectTest.

 d.
 Bind subjectTest, xtest and ytest by column using the cbind function and make a datframe using as.data.frame called test.